Least-Squares Finite Element Methods for nonlinear problems: A unified framework: The Least-Squares approach

-To avoid its potentially expensive evaluation, $\mathcal{R}''(\bfu_0)$ can be neglected if $\bfu_0$ is close to the solution $\bfu^*$.
-This leads to the Gaus-Newton method, defined by the iterative process i.e.
+The potentially expensive evaluation of $\mathcal{R}''$ can be neglected if $\bfu_0$ is close to the solution $\bfu^*$, leading to the Gauss-Newton method.
+The corresponding iterative process

-Note that the Gauss-Newton method is equivalent to the Newton method for the residual $\mathcal{R}$, since $\mathcal{R}(\bfu^*) = 0$.
-To fully exploit the advantages of the Least-Squares method, in particular its inherent error estimator property, the Newton step is reformulated as the minimization of a linear Least-Squares functional to obtain
+is equivalent to Newton's method since the residual $\mathcal{R}(\bfu^*)$ is zero.
+To fully exploit the advantages of the Least-Squares method, in particular its inherent error estimator property, the Newton step is reformulated as a minimization problem